AnonymouX47/term-image/README.md

 The logo was composed using resource(s) from the following source(s):
 - [Gallery icons created by Andrean Prabowo - Flaticon](https://www.flaticon.com/free-icons/gallery)

+This project started as [img](https://github.com/lainq/img) by Pranav Baburaj (but the author had no intentions to take it any further).

 ## Sponsor This Project

 <a href="https://www.buymeacoffee.com/anonymoux47" target="_blank">